Home Dental Hygiene Dental Polishing and Cleansing Agents: A Quick Guide to Coronal Polishing Considerations

 Therapeutic Additives

-Generally, coronal polishing is not considered a therapeutic procedure, as stain removal is an aesthetic concern.
+Generally, coronal polishing is not considered a therapeutic procedure, as stain removal is an esthetic concern.
 However, some polishing and cleansing agents have additional ingredients, making polishing more therapeutic in nature.3

-The addition of fluoride or fluoride and amorphous calcium phosphate (ACP) may help reduce dentinal hypersensitivity and aid in remineralization.
-Xylitol is also an additional ingredient.
-It should be noted that polishing with an agent that contains fluoride and/or ACP does not replace fluoride varnish treatment.3
+For example, the addition of fluoride or fluoride and amorphous calcium phosphate (ACP) may help reduce dentinal hypersensitivity and aid remineralization.
+However, it should be noted that polishing with an agent that contains fluoride and/or ACP is not a substitute for fluoride varnish treatment.3

 When to Polish

 Are you polishing before or after instrumentation?
-Though this may seem like a personal decision, it is important to understand that polishing with a polishing agent is strictly meant to remove stain, not biofilm, and to create a smooth surface resistant to biofilm accumulation.
-Ultrasonic instrumentation may be a better choice for biofilm removal at the start of an appointment.3
+Though this may seem like a personal decision, it is important to understand that polishing with a polishing agent is strictly meant to remove stain – not biofilm – and to create a smooth surface resistant to biofilm accumulation.
+For initial biofilm removal, ultrasonic instrumentation is often a more effective choice.3

 Prophy Angles